 If you can’t pull your teen away from his phone this summer, make the phone more educational.
 Add educational apps or even force your teen to learn before texting or using Instagram and Snapchat with an app such as StudyLock, which requires teens to answer academic questions before using their devices.
-You can also encourage learning through silly apps such as Presidents vs. Aliens
+You can also encourage learning through silly apps.

 Get your teen out of the house and do something to help others.
 The summer is full of volunteer opportunities.
 Your teen can work with a summer camp, help out at a food pantry, go on a mission trip, or even just do some yard work for elderly neighbors.